Nikon D3 vs Canon 1D Mark II

 |Canon 1Ds Mark II« »||Full Frame||16.6||4992||3328||-||23.3||11.3||1480||74||Canon 1Ds Mark II|

 |Canon 1D« »||APS-H||4.1||2496||1662||-||-||-||-||-||Canon 1D|

 |Nikon D5« »||Full Frame||20.7||5588||3712||4K/30p||25.1||12.3||2343||88||Nikon D5|

 |Nikon D4S« »||Full Frame||16.2||4928||3280||1080/60p||24.4||13.3||3074||89||Nikon D4S|

 Feature comparison: Nikon D3 vs Canon 1D Mark II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D3 and the 1D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D3 has a higher magnification than the one of the 1D Mark II (0.70x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D3 and Canon 1D Mark II along with similar information for a selection of comparators.

 The D3 writes its imaging data to Compact Flash cards, while the 1D Mark II uses Compact Flash or SD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.